energywebfoundation/ew-did-registry/docs/classes/claimsuser.md

 • **q**: *any* =  this.curve.r

-Defined in claims/src/claimsUser/claimsUser.ts:19
+Defined in claims/src/claimsUser/claimsUser.ts:23

 ## Methods

 ###  createPrivateClaim

-▸ **createPrivateClaim**(`claimData`: [IClaimData](../interfaces/iclaimdata.md), `issuer`: string): *Promise‹object›*
+▸ **createPrivateClaim**(`publicData`: [IClaimData](../interfaces/iclaimdata.md), `privateData`: [IClaimData](../interfaces/iclaimdata.md), `issuer`: string): *Promise‹object›*

 *Implementation of [IClaimsUser](../interfaces/iclaimsuser.md)*

-Defined in claims/src/claimsUser/claimsUser.ts:76
+Defined in claims/src/claimsUser/claimsUser.ts:84

-Used by the claim subject to create token with subject encrypted private data which afterwards will be sent to the issuer.
+Used by the claim subject to create token with subject encrypted private data and public data which afterwards will be sent to the issuer.
 Salted private fields will be saved in the `saltedFields` argument

 **`example`**
 ```typescript